MasteringBox – Black Voodoo Magic

 Ok, rant over, let’s get our beautifully mixed tracks prepared for crushing…or in other words – mastered.

-MasteringBox is an online automated service that takes unmastered tracks in one end and spits out a polished, broadcast-ready track at the other.
+MasteringBox is an online automated service that takes unmastered tracks on one end and spits out a polished, broadcast-ready track on the other.
 There’s no human interaction, it’s all done by clever algorithms and fairy dust.

 Annoyingly, you can’t opt for alternative mixes.
 Once you choose settings the process begins and you get your tracks, that’s it – if you want to try a mix with a little more high-end EQ, you’ll need to start over from scratch (not good depending on what payment plan you’re on, see below).
 Also, you can’t preview the optimization levels – so if you choose web quality, for instance, you’ll need to print and download the track to preview it on your PC, then go through the whole process again to try another optimization setting.
 No biggie when you consider it only takes a minute or so to get your track done, but an option to cue alternative mixes for batch processing would be a nice addition.